GUIDE 2024

 Documentation Manager

 A documentation manager manages and verifies the availability of the technical supporting documents.
-They also supervise external as well as internal audits.
+They also supervise external and internal audits.
 A documentation specialist coordinates with the organizational legal staff to draft disclosures and contract agreement documents.
 Below are mentioned the responsibilities of a documentation manager:

-1. Coordinates with the technology sector to efficiently manage the handling of technical documents, markups, guides, and SOPs
+1. Coordinate with the technology sector to efficiently manage the handling of technical documents, markups, guides, and SOPs

-2. Manages the software files and documents and makes them accessible for technical support staff
+2. Manage the software files and documents and makes them accessible for technical support staff

-3. Handles the entry and audit of packages, and helps transmit them to owners, subcontractors, and technical communicators
+3. Handle the entry and audit of packages and helps transmit them to owners, subcontractors, and technical communicators

-4. Reviews the documentation to ensure the precision and work efficiency
+4. Review the documentation to ensure precision and work efficiency

 Preferred Qualifications